jomanozgml/coverletter/README.md

 ## Usage
 1. Launch the application using the instructions in the Installation section.
 2. Enter the job URL, load the job description, and load your resume.
-3. Click the "Generate Cover Letter" button to create a personalized cover letter.
+3. Click the `Generate Cover Letter` button to create a personalized cover letter.
 4. If not happy with the coverletter, write on prompt then hit enter to modify to your needs.
-4. Press `Generate Coverletter` button to cpoy the generated cover letter to the clipboard.
+4. Press `Copy to Clipboard` button to cpoy the generated cover letter to the clipboard.

 ## License
 This project is licensed under the [Apache-2.0](https://opensource.org/licenses/Apache-2.0).